EPIC Student Privacy Project

 - "Ensuring Student Privacy in the Digital Age," to California State Assembly Education Committee and Select Committee on Privacy (May 14, 2014)

 - "Study Session regarding inBloom, Inc.," before Colorado State Board of Education (May 16, 2013).

 - Children's Online Privacy Protection Act (COPPA)

 - No Child Left Behind

 - Department of Education's FERPA Web site.

-- Department of Education's Family Educational Rights and Privacy Act Regulations, December 2, 2011.
+- Department of Education's Family Educational Rights and Privacy Act Regulations.

 - Recent Changes Affecting FERPA and PPRA, Department of Education, October 2002.